 - When you want to layer the dog crate floor.

-What to Look For Before Buying the Best Dog Pee Pad?
+What To Look for When Buying a Dog Pee Pad?

 Here are several features that you may want to look first before choosing the best pee pad for your dog:

 In most cases, it’s better to get pee pads one size larger than the manufacturer’s recommendation.
-For example, if you have a small dog, you might want to get medium or large-sized pee pads.
+For example, if you have a small dog, you might want to get a medium or large size.

-The best dog pee pad must have a high absorbent rate as you don’t want your dog to dripping wet leaving stain all over the floor on their track.
+Good pee pads must have a high absorbent rate as you don’t want your dog to dripping wet leaving stain all over the floor on their track.

-You want a dog pee pad that has a quick-drying surface.
-Together with the high absorbent rate feature, a quick-drying surface helps to keep your floor stay clean from getting urine-soaked.
+You want a puppy pee pad that has a quick drying surface.
+Together with the high absorbent rate feature, a quick drying surface helps to keep your floor stay clean from getting urine-soaked.

-The best pee pad for canine should be leak-proof so that the urine will not leak onto the floor and soak into the carpet.
+Good pee pads should be leak-proof so that the urine will not leak onto the floor and soak into the carpet.
 The best brand should offer a 100% leak-proof guarantee.

 Look for dog pee pad that’s durable or tear resistance, you don’t want the pee pad getting shredded or torn into bits by an exciting dog, spilling the urine all over the place.